 - Deodorant: I’ve hunted down several varieties and have stuck with Schmidt’s line of natural deodorants, specifically the Cedarwood & Juniper product.
 It smells wonderful and is way more effective than any other natural deodorant I’ve tried such as Tom’s or Jason.
 Using an aluminum-free deodorant is the most important, as most conventional products contain aluminum which can seep directly into your body.
 I do plan to try my hand at making my own deodorant at some point, which I will surly post how that goes when I do!
 Most recipes entail using coconut oil, shea butter, and baking soda.
 There is also the “Crystal” kind of deodorant that I’ve used with success, but I’m not a big fan of the fact that you have to wet it before applying, I just don’t like the feeling.

 - Toothpaste/Mouthwash: I use Jason “Powersmile Antiplaque & Whitening Powerful Peppermint”.
 I love it, and have been using it for a couple years now.
 The key with toothpaste is to avoid any and all varieties that have fluoride in them – as this can very much exacerbate your toxicity and adversely effects our hormone balance.
 Jason brand also has a cinnamon variety that I use from time to time to spice things up a bit :).
 I also use a charcoal toothpaste a few times a week which helps to naturally whiten teeth and is a great cleanser.
+Young Living’s Thieves AromaBright toothpaste is also wonderful, and really helps to keep the bacterial environment in the mouth balanced.
 Then I use Tom’s “Wicked Fresh Peppermint Wave” natural mouthwash, which kind of has a sweet taste but it’s delightful.
 There is also a great product by Essential Oxygen, “Organic Brushing Rinse” that I use as a mouthwash as well.
 It is a hyrdogen peroxide based product that also contains ingredients such as aloe, clove, cinnamon, and peppermint that serve as a great mouth cleanser and teeth whitener.
 I also use a “tongue scraper” after every time I brush (which is about 3 times a day), it is helpful in removing pathogenic bacteria that can collect on your tongue (of course there is a ton of “good”, perfectly normal bacteria in great quantities within the mouth, however when experiencing some of these imbalances, the “bad” guys can overgrow).
 They are sold all over the place…it’s a handled wand with a triangle shaped top.
 It’s also very important to floss a couple times a day as well.
 I have been using a Waterpik for quite a while now and love it.
 It is a worthy investment and cleans between the teeth way better than traditional floss.
 I also use an electric toothbrush, which tends to be more effective than a manual, and am sure to change the tip frequently.

 - Acne Products: For a while there my skin was breaking out often, which was unfortunate because I’ve always had very clear skin.
 That has since stopped, thankfully.
 When I was experiencing break outs though, I used Burt’s Bees “Natural Acne Solution Pore Refining Scrub”.
 It has exfoliating “beads” in it, and really leaves your face feeling soft and moisturized.
 They also have a spot treatment that works well too (pictured to the left).
 Since I’ve been using the Glutathione cream (mentioned above) and supplement with Pantothenic Acid (Vitamin B5, super helpful for catalyzing physiological cleansing and promoting skin health), I don’t break out at all, and that’s saying something, considering it used to be a regular occurrence for about a year!
 Biotin (also known as Vitamin B7), which is highlighted as being the best for skin, hair, and nail health, didn’t do anything for me, at least not compared to my aforementioned implementations which have shown far more efficacy.
 Just another example of the significance of bio-indivdiuality and how we are all different biochemically, so what works for some won’t for others.
 I also have used a mixture of honey and cinnamon as a spot treatment and it really does work!
 Granted, you walk around with dark brown spots on your face, but if anything it provides some comic relief :).